Benjamin Elazari Volcani: Biography

-Benjamin Elazari Volcani was born January 4, 1915, in Ben Shemen, in what was then the Ottoman Empire the son of Yitzhak Elazari Volcani (1880–1955) and Sarah Krieger.
+Volcani was born January 4, 1915, in Ben Shemen, in what was then the Ottoman Empire the son of Yitzhak Elazari Volcani (1880–1955) and Sarah Krieger.
 He had two sisters, Ruth and Zafrira.
 His father, as a young Zionist in Lithuania, had studied agricultural economics, and agronomy before immigrating to Palestine in 1908, where he became a world leader in these fields.
-Itzhak Elazari Volcani is considered the founder of modern agriculture in Israel.
+Yitzhak Elazari Volcani is considered the founder of modern agriculture in Israel.
 The Volcani Institute of Agricultural Research is named for his father, as is Beit Elazari, a moshav in central Israel.

 As a teenager Benjamin Volcani wanted to become an actor, but as an undergraduate became interested in biology.
 He received his Master of Science degree in microbiology from Hebrew University of Jerusalem in 1936.
 That same year, he found that the Dead Sea, so called because it was thought to be too salty to sustain life, in fact supports several types of microorganisms now classified as halophilic archaea.
 Both his M.Sc. degree (1936) and Ph.D.
 (1940) were from the Hebrew University, Jerusalem.
 His Ph.D. thesis was the first ever written in Hebrew (“Studies of the Microflora of the Dead Sea”).

 His discovery of microorganisms in the Dead Sea was the focal point of his work from 1936 to 1945 and was the theme of his doctoral thesis.
 From 1939 to 1958 Volcani served on the staff of the Weizmann Institute of Science in Rehovot, and in 1948 he was appointed head of the Institute's Section of Microbiology.
 During the 1940s, he also spent time in the United States as a research fellow at the University of California, Berkeley; Hopkins Marine Station of Stanford University; the California Institute of Technology; and the University of Wisconsin.

 In March 1948, Volcani married Eleanor Susan Brownell Anthony "Toni" Solomons Jackson, the daughter of Theodore Solomons, in New York City.
 After their marriage, the couple settled in Israel.
 Volcani smuggled in a small field-radar unit in his baggage.
 His wife remembers walking to the market in Rehovot, about one mile (1.6 km) from their house, and diving into foxholes along the road when pairs of small two-seater Arab planes came over on bombing runs.
 They came in low, each dropping its 25 lb bomb as it flew off.
 The first bomb of the war fell on the street in front of the Volcani’s house.
 Volcani and his wife had one child, Yanon Volcani, born in Israel in January 1949.
 Yanon is a clinical psychologist practicing in San Diego, California.

 Volcani died on February 6, 1999, in La Jolla, California.